Sixty-miler: Off-course and aground

 Going off-course at sea and grounding with little or no warning caused the loss of many sixty-milers over the years of the coastal coal trade.
 The little ships set courses close to the coast, but straying too close, usually unknowingly, put the ships at risk of striking dangerous reefs or running aground where the direction of the coastline changed.

-Going off-course at sea and grounding with little or no warning caused the loss of many sixty-milers over the years of the coastal coal trade.
-The little ships set courses close to the coast, but straying too close, usually unknowingly, put the ships at risk of striking dangerous reefs or running aground where the direction of the coastline changed.

 Waves breaking over submerged Bellambi Reef, viewed from the beach immediately south of Bellambi Point.

 In 1875, bound for Sydney from Catherine Hill Bay, on a calm but dark and foggy night, the 178 ton three-mast, single-screw 'auxiliary steamer', Susannah Cuthbert, ran aground at Long Reef.
 An iron scraper had been left close to the binnacle and had deflected the compass needle, resulting in her following an incorrect heading that took the sixty-miler onto the reef.
 Land was sighted just before the grounding and the engine put to full astern, but too late.
 The engine was disabled by the grounding and she swung around, broadside to the reef.
 As the tide rose, she broke up.
 The crew escaped, some swimming to safety from a capsized boat.
 The captain was held responsible; he had proceeded toward Sydney, without being able to sight the South Head Light, which should have been an indication that the vessel was too close to land.

 The Woniora—an 'auxiliary steamer' with three masts for sails—found itself aground on south-facing Bondi Beach on the night of 8 June 1880.
 After jettisoning 100-tons of coal, she was towed off and was able to continue to port.
 Later in 1880, Merksworth, outbound from Sydney, kept too close to the tip of South Head and struck the South Reef, a shelf of submerged rocks near the Hornby Light.
 Taking water, she was beached at Watsons Bay.